Being hungry sucks.

 - Low Calorie Peanut Butter (PB2)

-- I haven’t tried this either but I’ve only heard good things.
+- SO GOOD!
 Compared to 190 calories per serving (2tbsp) of traditional peanut butter, PB2 comes out to only 45 calories per 2 tbsp.
 Seems like a great way to get your fix of peanut butter for far fewer calories.

 - Egg White/Egg Beater Omlette w/ Veggies